 Using the same resources for onboarding clients and leveraging internal and external data provisos such as prior relationship records can reduce the number of data requests.

 One of the key principles in CLM is to look at established processes and practices through the client’s eyes, with the understanding that strategies and tactics employed should have a direct effect upon the relationship.
-“We have identified three elements highly valued by clients,” says Nesrine Besbes, managing director of Finance and Risk at Accenture.
+“We have identified three elements highly valued by clients,” says Nesrine Besbes, Financial Services Managing Director at Accenture.
 “Clients appreciate consistency across the approach and process.
 They look for one common standard across the enterprise, otherwise they end up getting the same things from different teams.
 Eliminating repetitive requests is likewise important as clients typically want to be asked only once for data pertaining to onboarding.
 Using the same resources for onboarding clients and leveraging internal and external data provisos such as prior relationship records can reduce the number of data requests.”

 Transformative and holistic